yljos/dwl/README.md

 ## Getting Started:

 ### Latest semi-stable [release]
 This is probably where you want to start.
-This builds against the dependent packages' versions currently shipping in major distributions.
-If your distribution's wlroots version is older, use an earlier dwl [release] or [0.x branch].
+This builds against the [wlroots] versions currently shipping in major distributions.
+If your distribution's `wlroots` version is older, use an earlier dwl [release].
+The `wlroots` version against which a given `dwl` release builds is specified with each release on the [release] page

 ### Development branch [main]
 Active development progresses on the `main` branch.
 The `main` branch is built